MauRuRo/MSP4-CrossFitCommunityApp/README.md

 <details>
 <summary>I am clickable, please click me for further explanation.</summary>

-In this README you'll find clickable lines like this one indicated by a triangle at start of the line.
+In this README you'll find clickable lines like this one indicated by a triangle at the start of the line.
 Click the line to expand further information or images.
 </details>

 ---